MNBhat/SuicideAnalysis/README.md

 Target audience: Our main target audience includes mental heath graduate research students who are interested in root cause of mental health illness including suicide , and is interested in identifying the patterns and trends that can help form effective prevention strategies.

-The main research questions addressed by DS-Salaries are:
+The main research questions addressed by Suicide Analysis are:

 - Are suicide rates more prevelant in certain age groups?
 - Is suicide rate in a country impacted by its gdp?